-Instruments tested, both in the laboratory and in the field, were incorporated in the Turner Designs SCUFA fluorometer, a stand-alone package, which included a cooper screen as the biofouling prevention system, data logging, and independent power, provided by the manufacturer.
+The Chelsea Technologies Group AQUA^{tracka} III fluorometers tested, both in the laboratory and in the field, did not include a biofouling prevention system and were plugged into a Campbell datalogger for data recording and power.
 A total of four fluorometers were evaluated and all instruments were reconditioned by the manufacturer prior to the second set of deployments at the remaining ACT Partner test sites.